Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 Lifestyle and home remedies

-- Stay as active as possible.
-Even the mildest forms of activity might be too exhausting for some people who have pulmonary hypertension.
-For others, moderate exercise, such as walking, might be beneficial — especially when done during oxygen therapy.
-Usually, it's recommended that people with pulmonary hypertension not lift heavy weights.
-Your provider can help you plan an appropriate exercise program.
+- Stay as active as possible and manage weight.
+Even mild forms activity might be too exhausting for some people who have pulmonary hypertension.
+For others, moderate exercise, such as walking, might be helpful — especially when done during oxygen therapy.
+Your health care team can help you plan an appropriate exercise program.

 - Don't smoke.
 If you smoke, the most important thing you can do for your heart and lungs is to stop.
-If you can't stop smoking by yourself, ask your health care provider to prescribe a treatment plan to help you quit.
-Also, avoid secondhand smoke if possible.
+If you need support quitting, ask your health care team for treatment that can help.
+Avoid secondhand smoke too, if possible.

 - Avoid high altitudes.
 High altitudes can make pulmonary hypertension worse.
-If you live at an altitude of 8,000 feet (2,438 meters) or higher, your care provider might recommend that you move to a lower altitude.
+If you live at an altitude of 8,000 feet (2,438 meters) or higher, you might be told to consider moving to a lower altitude.

-- Avoid situations that can excessively lower blood pressure.
+- Avoid activities that can excessively lower blood pressure.
 These include sitting in a hot tub or sauna or taking long hot baths or showers.
 Such activities lower blood pressure and can cause fainting or even death.
-Also avoid activities that cause prolonged straining, such as lifting heavy objects or weights.
+Also, do not do activities that cause a lot of straining, such as lifting heavy objects or weights.

 - Get regular health checkups.
-Tell your provider about any new or worsening symptoms or medication side effects.
+Tell your health care team about any new or worsening symptoms or medicine side effects.
 If pulmonary hypertension affects your quality of life, ask about options that could help.

 - Get recommended vaccines.
 Respiratory infections can cause serious health concerns for people with pulmonary hypertension.
-Ask your provider about recommend vaccines to prevent common viral infections.
+Ask your health care team about recommend vaccines to prevent common viral infections.

-- Get support.
 Connecting with others who are going through similar situations may help you ease and manage stress.
-Ask your provider if there are any pulmonary hypertension support groups in your area.
+Ask your health care team if there are any pulmonary hypertension support groups in your area.

 Preparing for an appointment

-If you think that you might have pulmonary hypertension or are worried about your pulmonary hypertension risk, make an appointment with your health care provider.
+If you think that you might have or be at risk of pulmonary hypertension, make an appointment for a health checkup.

-Appointments can be brief.
-There's often a lot to discuss, so it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your provider.
+There's often a lot to discuss at your appointment, so it's a good idea to be prepared.
+Here's some information to help you get ready for your appointment.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as fill out forms or restrict your diet.
-For some imaging tests, for example, you might need to avoid food or drink for a period of time beforehand.
+When you make your appointment, ask if there is anything you need to do before your checkup.
+For example, you might be told not to eat or drink before some medical tests.

 - Write down any symptoms you're having, including any that might seem unrelated to pulmonary hypertension.
 Try to remember when they began.
 Be specific, such as days, weeks and months.

-- Make a list of all medications, as well as any vitamins or supplements that you're taking.
-Also, be sure to tell your provider if you've recently stopped taking any medications.
+- Make a list of all medicines, as well as any vitamins, herbal products or other supplements that you're taking.

 - Be prepared to discuss your diet and exercise habits.
-If you don't already follow a diet or exercise routine, talk to your provider about any challenges you might face in getting started.
+If you don't already follow a diet or exercise routine, talk to your health care team about any challenges you might face in getting started.

-For pulmonary hypertension, some basic questions to ask your health care provider include:
+For pulmonary hypertension, some basic questions to ask your health care team are: